This world desperately needs men and women who can build an emotional connection.

 - Using Vulnerabilities to Look Cool

-Last but not least, some man exploit vulnerability as their occasion to look cooler and “more mannish”.
-Fixing it and injecting rationality are often indeed two ways with which men try to look more mannish.
+Last but not least, some men exploit vulnerability as their occasion to look cooler and do some alpha male posturing.

 Doofus: Ehehe OK.
 I love planes instead.
 The more the turbulence, the more I sleep.

-How is she supposed to feel after someone exploits her vulnerability t oparades his “superiority” on her?
-She’d feel like that guy is an idiot, of course.
+How is she supposed to feel after someone exploits her vulnerability to parades his “superiority”?

 #4.
 Let the Bond Develop Naturally

-Trying to force the connection is another common mistake.
+Trying to force the connection is a common mistake.

-Bootman in “How to Make Someone Love You Forever in 90 Minutes or Less” says that to make people fall in love you have to repeat “me too” as often as possible and as quickly as possible.
+Bootman says that to make people fall in love, you have to repeat “me too” as often as possible and as quickly as possible.

 I think that’s utter nonsense.
 Forcing a connection early almost always will link you to superficial elements of the personality.

 Just imagine the following:

 You: Maybe we can get an ice cream, what do you think.
-I love their pistacchio ice cream
+I love their pistachio ice cream

 Her: Me too, I love pistachio!

-You: Especially pistacchio ice cream with a cone, cones are awesome
+You: Especially pistachio ice cream with a cone, cones are awesome

 Her: Me too, I love cones!

 Can you think of a more childlike way of connecting with someone?

-You have to give time to people to come out of their shell and then connect.
+Instead, you want to give time to people to come out of their shell and then connect.
 Then it will be a deep connection.